-The Balance Sheet summarises the Council's financial position as 31 March each year.
+The Balance Sheet summarises the Council's financial position as at 31 March each year.
 In its top half it contains the assets and liabilities that it holds or has accrued with other parties.
-As the Council does not have equity, the bottom half is comprised of reserves that show the disposition of the Council's net worth, falling into two categories:
+As the Council does not have equity, the bottom half is comprised of reserves that reflect the Council's net worth, falling into two categories: